timchown/address-accountability/draft-chown-address-accountability.md

    option should be ignored.
 A user running the device will need to determine the on-link prefix if they wish to manually configure their own address.

-   Not all common operating systems support DHCPv6 for host addressing, Android being the most notable exception.

-## Use a host-based registration protocol

-Add text

-## Use a prefix per host approach

-Add text

 ## Use SAVI mechanisms